candytale55/web-dev-fundamentals-archive/README.md

 * The **_sentensify_** function takes an argument _str_.
 The string is not divided by spaces, but for hyphens, points, commas, etc.
 This uses the split method to get ridded by the non-word characters and the join method to make a sentence from the words in the string str.

+* Function _findLongestWordLength_ takes one String argument _str_ and returns the length of the longest word in string.
+Different solutions using arrays + for loops, .split, reduce + Math.max, .map + Math.max + spread operator, and recursion.

 ### Note to self: if not here, check also these:
 * [Check_string_endings_JS](https://github.com/candytale55/Check_string_endings_JS)
 * [Capitalizing_Strings_JS_Py](https://github.com/candytale55/Capitalizing_Strings_JS_Py)